 Find descriptions and examples of the various code inspections in the Inspections page of the Settings dialog.
 In this section, we'll consider several most prominent examples.
 In particular, PyCharm reports

-1.2+Code incompatible with the current Python
+1.2+Code incompatible with the current Python interpreter version:

 Note that you can change the scope of versions in the inspection settings.